 ABOUT THE CONFERENCE

 Mental health and wellness is a critical issue for diverse communities, particularly in the current social and political climate.
-However, access to appropriate and effective services is limited for communities of color, limited English proficient communities, immigrants and refugees, and the LGBT community.
+However, access to appropriate and effective services is limited for communities of color, limited English proficient communities, immigrants and refugees, and the LGBTQ community.
 This conference will provide an opportunity for advocates, providers, consumers, and other community partners to collaborate and develop strategies for change.

 Learn about the development and recommendations of the California Reducing Disparities Project Strategic Plan